-- 4.8.
+- 3.12.
 The Harlow Local Development Plan (HLDP) sets out the long-term planning vision for the district and guides future development across Harlow to 2033.
-It includes a number of policies and sites, allocations for specific uses and land designations such as local wildlife sites. - 4.9.
+It includes a number of policies and sites, allocations for specific uses and land designations such as local wildlife sites. - 3.13.
 As part of the overall vision, the HLDP states that by 2033 the overall health and well-being of Harlow's residents will be improved by taking advantage of excellent sporting, leisure and cultural facilities.
 The district's GI, including green and open spaces will be of consistently high quality, better connected to residential areas and will provide multifunctional opportunities for residents and wildlife.
-This vision helped to develop two specific objectives in the HLDP: 1) Create and enhance high quality built environments which are well connected to revitalise green spaces; and 2) Provide and enhance sporting, leisure, recreational facilities and cultural opportunities in the district. - 4.10.
-Chapter 10 of the HLDP sets out the strategic policies in respect of GI in Harlow including Policy WE2 in respect of Green Belt, Green Wedges and Green Fingers and Policy WE3 in respect of protecting and managing biodiversity and geodiversity assets.
+This vision helped to develop two specific objectives in the HLDP: 1) Create and enhance high quality built environments which are well connected to revitalise green spaces; and 2) Provide and enhance sporting, leisure, recreational facilities and cultural opportunities in the district. - 3.14.
+Chapter 10 of the HLDP sets out the strategic policies in respect of GI in Harlow including Policy WE2 which covers Green Belt, Green Wedges and Green Fingers and Policy WE3 which covers the protection and management of biodiversity and geodiversity assets.
 These overarching policies are supported by more specific development management policies for applications that may include or impact, either positively or negatively upon GI, landscaping, trees and hedgerows and open spaces.
-The development management policies also ensure appropriate provision and protection of recreational, sporting, cultural and community facilities, play areas and allotments. - 4.11.
+The development management policies also ensure appropriate provision and protection of recreational, sporting, cultural and community facilities, play areas and allotments. - 3.15.
 This SPD provides further detailed guidance in respect of these development management policies to ensure that their implementation is understood.

-Harlow Design Guide 2011
+Harlow Design Guide (2011) and Addendum (2021)

-4.12.
+- 3.16.
 The Harlow Design Guide and addendum aim to provide general guidance on the form that new development should take.
 This addresses a range of development types from new urban areas through to residential extensions.
-It also covers the design of employment areas

-- and strategic and local green spaces.
-A separate addendum to the Design Guide prepared in 2021 provides additional guidance in respect of amenity spaces and private garden spaces. - 4.13.
+It also covers the design of employment areas and strategic and local green spaces.
+A separate addendum to the Design Guide prepared in 2021 provides additional guidance in respect of private amenity spaces and garden spaces. - 3.17.
 The Design Guide includes a section on strategic open space and provides guidance on how to implement the existing GI of Harlow into new developments and how to manage the interrelationship of development with the rural countryside that surrounds the district.
 The Design Guide also provides guidance on how local open spaces and play spaces could be developed taking into account their function, context, location and size.
+Applicants should

-Applicants should consider both the Design Guide SPD and the Addendum SPD when designing and planning new open spaces within their developments including the provision of private amenity space standards such as private residential gardens and communal areas.
-The Design Guide and addendum is due to be superseded by a new Design Guide before 2023. - 4.14.
-A Masterplan Supplementary Planning Document for the Town Centre is also being developed which includes public realm guidance and GI Framework.
-Proposals for the Town Centre should also make reference to this document when considering GI.
+- consider both the Design Guide SPD and the Addendum SPD when designing and planning new open spaces within their developments including the provision of private amenity space standards such as private residential gardens and communal areas.
+The Design Guide and addendum is due to be superseded by a new Design Guide before 2023. - 3.18.
+A Masterplan Supplementary Planning Document for the Town Centre has also being developed which includes public realm guidance and a more detailed GI Framework.
+Proposals for the Town Centre should also make reference to this document when considering GI within their developments.